snowplow-archive/symfony2-paypal-ipn/README.md

     http://{{YOUR DOMAIN}}/ipn/ipn-twig-email-notification

+Don't forget to tell PayPal about your new PayPal IPN URL.

 #### To log orders but not send notifications

 Alternatively if you just want to log orders in the database (and not send out any notifications), then add